Pay Your Irrigation Bills Online

-- For those separate parcels which are used to grow commercially grown crops but which (a) choose not to use District water service, and (b) which are the subject of an approved Irrigation Service Abandonment Agreement, there will continue to be an annual ground water recharge charge of $12 per acre for the benefits derived from ground water recharge.
+- For separate parcels used to raise commercially grown crops but that (a) choose not to use District water service, and (b) are the subject of an approved Irrigation Service Abandonment Agreement, there will continue to be an annual groundwater recharge fee for the benefits derived from groundwater recharge.

-- Those parcels that are not used to grow crops or do not utilize SSJID water service may be exempted from the flat rate water charge and ground water recharge charges provided the owners of the parcels enter into an Irrigation Service Abandonment Agreement and that there are no outstanding amounts owed to the District on the land.
+- Parcels that are not used to grow commercial crops or do not utilize SSJID water service may be exempted from the flat rate water charge and the groundwater recharge charge, provided that the owners of the parcels enter into an Irrigation Service Abandonment Agreement.